TAMM: Tensor Algebra for Many-body Methods: CONCLUSION

-\section{Conclusion}
+{ \textbf{CCSD benchmark:} We implemented our Cholesky-CCSD equations as tensor expressions in TA and CTF to further investigate the performance on a real application.
+We ran calculations of Ubiquitin-DGRTL~\cite{ubiquitin1231,ubi_dgrtl} molecule with the aug-cc-pVDZ basis (O=146, V=1096, 7810 Cholesky vectors) on up to 350 nodes of Perlmutter using the best performance parameters for TA and CTF.
+With TAMM, for a single CCSD iteration on 240 nodes, we observed an 80\% speed-up over CTF while TA ran out of memory.
+On 350 nodes, we observed nearly identical timing with CTF and 2.5x speed-up over TA.}

+\section{\textblack{CONCLUSION}}

-We presented the Tensor Algebra for Many-body Methods (TAMM) framework that enables scalable and performance-portable implementation of important computational chemistry methods on large-scale heterogeneous high-performance computing systems.
-We described the TAMM framework in detail by introducing a tensor algebra interface that leverages high level representation of the tensor algebra operations as an embedded domain specific language.
-This interface enables separation of concerns between scientific application development and high-performance computing development efforts.
+We have introduced and discussed the Tensor Algebra for Many-body Methods framework that enables scalable and performance-portable implementations of important computational chemistry methods on modern large-scale heterogeneous high-performance computing systems.
+We described the TAMM framework in detail by introducing a tensor algebra interface that provides \textblack{a} high-level representation of the tensor algebra operations as an embedded domain-specific language.
+This interface \textblack{enables the} separation of concerns between scientific application development and high-performance computing development efforts.
 The domain scientist or scientific application developer can focus on the method development instead of the performance optimization details, whereas the HPC developers focus on the underlying algorithms and optimizations.
-Later, we presented our modular infrastructure that allows implementation of different optimizations on tensor data distribution, execution and scheduling of tensor operations for efficient execution on modern heterogeneous HPC platforms.
-Finally, we showcased the performance and productivity benefits of using TAMM framework for implementing complete computational chemistry applications that can be expressed as operations on tensors through various case studies.
+Later, we presented our modular infrastructure that allows the implementation of different optimizations on tensor data distribution, execution, and scheduling of tensor operations for efficient execution on modern heterogeneous HPC platforms.
+We also compared the features of TAMM against several other distributed tensor algebra frameworks.
+Through various case studies, we showcased the performance and productivity benefits of using the TAMM framework for implementing complete ground- and excited-state electronic structure methods that are expressed as operations on tensors. \finalresponse{Finally, we evaluated the performance of TAMM against other distributed tensor algebra frameworks and demonstrated it's competitiveness and scalability on large problem sizes and node counts on NERSC Perlmutter.}

-\section{Acknowledgments}
+\section{\textblack{ACKNOWLEDGMENTS}}